akai-katto/dandere2x/README.md

 # Docker Usage

-The dandere2x docker is currently working off a branch, but it can used using some of the commands here:
+The dandere2x docker is ready to be tested.
+Below are generic instructions on how to use the image, as it's a bit "sharp-around-the-edges".

 ```
+# be cd'd into the directory of the video you wish to upscale.
+$ cd video_directory
+$ ls
+[your_video.mkv]
-docker pull akaikatto/dandere2x
+$ docker pull akaikatto/dandere2x
-docker run --rm -it --gpus all -v $PWD:/host akaikatto/dandere2x -p singleprocess -ws ./workspace/ -i /host/yn_moving_480.mkv -o /host/sample_output.mkv
+$ docker run --rm -it --gpus all -v $PWD:/host akaikatto/dandere2x -p singleprocess -ws ./workspace/ -i /host/[your_video.mkv] -o /host/[your_output.mkv]
 ```

-Where [build_number] is the build id.
+Replace `[your_video.mkv]` with your video, the docker image will treat the current working directory as the input area / output area for your file.

 Assert that you have `nvidia-container-toolkit` installed on your respective machine in order to correctly utilize the image.

 # Downloads